+Purpose:

-Purpose: Flex funding is to obtain the items, resources, or services necessary to meet a consumer's identified treatment/rehabilitation goals as stated in the individualized service plan that cannot be provided through other funding mechanisms or more traditional service provision modalities.
+Flex funding is to obtain the items, resources, or services necessary to meet a consumer's identified treatment/rehabilitation goals as stated in the individualized service plan that cannot be provided through other funding mechanisms or more traditional service provision modalities.

-Payment of Last Resort: The RBHA and provider shall attempt to use all alternative funding sources prior to utilizing flex funds.
-These efforts shall be documented thoroughly on the DBH specified form and maintained in the client file and be made available to DBH upon request.
+Payment of Last Resort:

+The RBHA and provider shall attempt to use all alternative funding sources prior to utilizing flex funds.
+These efforts shall be documented thoroughly and maintained in the client file.
+Documentations must be made available to DBH upon request.

-Allocation and Payment: Flex funds are to be recorded in a RBHA's budget as a separate line item and not imbedded into an expense reimbursement service or system coordination.
+Allocation and Payment:

+Flex funds are to be recorded in a RBHA's budget as a separate line item and not imbedded into an expense reimbursement service or system coordination.
 Flex funds can be billed by specific providers or the RBHA.
-Flex Funds cannot exceed \$5.000 per consumer per state fiscal year.
+Flex Funds cannot exceed \$5,000 per consumer per state fiscal year.

-A. Allowable use of funds:
+Allowable use of funds:

 - 1. Transportation (self, e.g., gas, minor car repair, taxi, bus, handi-van, truck for moving, other) - 2.
 Housing/Storage (one-time deposit on residence, rent, temporary housing, motels, campground fees, purchase of home furnishings, cleaning products, and storage unit fees while in residential-level treatment) - 3.
 Utilities (electric, gas, sewer/water, propane) - 4.
 Phones (phones, phone cards and monthly service plans) - 5.
 Food - 6.
 Bedbug remediation - 7.
-Clothing Needs - 10.
-Laboratory Work related to MH/SUD medications - 11.
-Medications related to MH/SUD - 12.
-Legal identification (certified birth certificate, state ID card, etc.) - 13.
-Tobacco cessation products - 14.
-Adaptive equipment (any tool device or machine to assist with a task of daily living such as: wheelchairs, scooters, walkers, canes hearing aids, eyeglasses/contacts, dentures)
+Clothing Needs - 8.
+Laboratory Work related to MH/SUD medications - 9.
+Medications related to MH/SUD - 10.
+Legal identification (certified birth certificate, state ID card, etc.) - 11.
+Tobacco cessation products - 12.
+Adaptive equipment (any tool device or machine to assist with a task of daily living such as: wheelchairs, scooters, walkers, canes hearing aids, eyeglasses/contacts, dentures) - 13.
+Daycare expenses to attend a DBH treatment appointment FOR NON-RESIDENTIAL SERVICES.
+Reasonable time being billed shall align with the treatment time.

-B. Prohibited use of funds:
+Prohibited use of funds:

 - 1. To pay for items that are included/built into an existing service definition that has been approved by DBH as either a permanent or pilot (i.e., medications, room and board, food, transportation etc.). - 2.
 To pay for physical health appointments (i.e., dental, eye, hearing, physicals, etc.). - 3.
-To pay for consumer share-of-cost - 4.
-To pay for out-of-network behavioral health services or appointments - 5.
+To pay for consumer share-of-cost

+- 4. To pay for out-of-network behavioral health services or appointments - 5.
 To pay for memberships (i.e., gym memberships). - 6.
 To pay for therapeutic or companion animals - 7.
 To pay for refreshments (i.e., candy, soda, etc.). - 8.
 To pay for nicotine/tobacco products (excluding cessation products) - 9.
 To provide cash to or for consumers - 10.
 To pay for guardianship expenses - 11.
 To pay for items that are not pertinent to treatment and recovery - 12.
 To pay for items and care related to companion animals - 13.
 To pay for items, resources, or services required to be provided by Medicaid Managed Care Organizations (MCOs) as outlined in the Medicaid State Plan or covered by person's insurance plan. - 14.
 Cable television, streaming services (video/audio)

-C. Submission and Documentation:
+A. Submission and Documentation: